 The consumer proposal is an alternative to bankruptcy that allows you to make partial restitution to your creditors.
 The main stipulation to a consumer proposal is that your creditors must be better off with the consumer proposal than if you filed a bankruptcy.

-There are several advantages the consumer proposal has over bankruptcy.
-First of all, it allows you to pay your creditors back more than they would get through a bankruptcy, and in return it reflects more positively on your credit rating.
+Consumer proposals allow you to pay your creditors back more than they would get through a bankruptcy, and in return it reflects more positively on your credit rating.
 A bankruptcy puts an R9 or equivalent on all of the affected accounts and that rating will stay there for a period of 6 years past the date of discharge.
-A consumer proposal puts an R7 or equivalent on all of the affected accounts and that rating will stay there for a period of 3 years past the date of full performance (completion).
+A consumer proposal puts an R7 or equivalent on all of the affected accounts and that rating will stay there for a period of 3 years past the date of full performance

 From the day that you file a consumer proposal, there is a stay of proceedings put into effect that stops your creditors from actively pursuing the debts.
 You may still receive a few phone calls, but all you have to do is tell the creditor that you have filed a consumer proposal and give them the name of the trustee or administrator that you have used.
 The stay of proceedings is in effect for 45 days while your creditors are given time to consider your proposal.
 At the end of this time, if your creditors have voted in favor of the proposal, there will be a further 15 day period where your creditors may ask for court approval.
 If the creditors do not request this action it is simply deemed court approved at the end of this period of time.